cis3296f22/ottomh/README.md

 By default, the server listens on port 8080.
 If you would like to use another port, set the $PORT environment variable.

-## Contributing
+## Contribution

 All contributions are appreciated and help support the project!

 If you would like to contribute to this project, please fork this repo, then make a pull request explaining your changes and contribution.
-Before making a pull request, please make sure that all tests pass
+Before making a pull request, please make sure that all tests pass.
+Testing instructions are under the [Running tests](#running-tests) sections.

 OTTOMH is built using ReactJs and Go, so you will need the `npm` and `go` commands in order to build and run the project as well as installing the necessary dependencies.
 Please see the build instructions under the '[Building](#building)' section of this README.